Pennsylvania’s gas prices nearing $5 per gallon

 The national average price for a gallon of regular gasoline shot up 17 cents from last week.
 Drivers were paying $3.04 a gallon on average a year ago at this time.

-Analysts say the pent-up urge for travel has so far outweighed the skyrocketing prices at the pump for many consumers, but two=thirds of drivers recently surveyed said they would change their driving habits if gas hit $4.50 a gallon and three-quarters said they would do so if it topped $5 a gallon.
+Analysts say the pent-up urge to travel has so far outweighed the skyrocketing prices at the pump for many consumers, but two-thirds of drivers recently surveyed said they would change their driving habits if gas hit $4.50 a gallon and three-quarters said they would do so if it topped $5 a gallon.